 Mack Ashland LAND, Inc. helped to facilitate the development of the Mack-Ashland Supportive Housing development located at the corner of Mack and Ashland in partnership with Southwest Housing Solutions, Northeast Guidance Center and U-SNAP-BAC.
 The project was completed in Fall 2013.
-This beautifully designed building provides 39 units of permanent supportive housing for local residents along with 6,000 square feet of high quality commercial space on the ground floor.
+This beautifully designed building at 14711 Mack provides 39 units of permanent supportive housing for local residents along with 6,000 square feet of high quality commercial space on the ground floor.
 (See more under Mack-Ashland Housing)

 West Village Manor